Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The camera also features a 24-megapixel APS-C sensor to take high-quality photos in low light without a flash.

-The compact size and lightweight design make this camera easy to carry anywhere you go without feeling weighed down by it.
+The compact size and lightweight design make this camera easy to carry anywhere without feeling weighed down.

 Conclusion